How to place images in letters with Photoshop

 The first copy of the shape layer.

-Then click on the copy and drag it down onto the New Layer icon:
+Click and drag this new copy down onto the Add New Layer icon.

 Making a second copy of the shape layer.